You’re currently reading Chapter 12 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 Another thing you wanted?
 Fashion portfolio examples.
 Now listen, there are soooo many examples out there on Pinterest and other sites, it doesn’t make sense for me to fill this book with loads of fashion portfolios from other designers.

-First, Your Fashion Design Portfolio Checklist + Outline
+First, Your Fashion Design Portfolio Checklist + Outline (for job seekers & freelancers)

 - Inspiration (required): moodboards to show the origin of your ideas and your research process